 What are the different types of hybrid drive systems?

 Hybrid cars carry some of the most cutting-edge technology on the automotive market today.
-There’s a good reason hybrid powertrains made their ways into this decade’s hypercars, like the Ferrari LaFerrari, McLaren P1, Porsche 918 Spyder, and the upcoming Ferarri SF90 Stradale.
+There’s a good reason hybrid powertrains made their way into hypercars released in the 2010s, like the Ferrari LaFerrari, McLaren P1, Porsche 918 Spyder, and the Ferarri SF90 Stradale.